 There are some fabulous festivals and events taking place in Australia during spring.
 Here are a few that you might like to consider.

 Toowoomba Carnival of Flowers takes place every September in Toowoomba, Queensland and is a huge, colourful celebration.
+If you ask a Toowoomba local when is spring in Qld, they will likely say when the Festival of Flowers takes place as it’s an integral part of the region.

 Spring is the time to explore Western Australia’s stunning wildflower trail.